Richi2PL/Minceraft-I-NotMine/README.md

 - It's technically a pirated version of the game
 - There will be unexpected bugs and glitches
 - Probably will be removed due to a DMCA
 - NOT MINE!
-Original is from Peytonplayz595!
+Original is by Peytonplayz595!

 Something is coming